-The Barnes is home to one of the world’s greatest collections of impressionist, post-impressionist, and modern European paintings, with especially deep holdings in Renoir, Cézanne, Matisse, and Picasso.
+The Barnes is home to one of the world’s greatest collections of impressionist, post-impressionist, and early modern paintings, with especially deep holdings in Renoir, Cézanne, Matisse, and Picasso.
 Assembled by Dr. Albert C. Barnes between 1912 and 1951, the collection also includes important examples of African art, Native American pottery and jewelry, Pennsylvania German furniture, American avant-garde painting, and wrought-iron metalwork.

 The minute you step into the galleries of the Barnes collection, you know you’re in for an experience like no other.
-Masterpieces by Vincent Van Gogh, Henri Matisse, and Pablo Picasso hang next to ordinary household objects—a door hinge, a spatula, a yarn spinner.
+Masterpieces by Vincent van Gogh, Henri Matisse, and Pablo Picasso hang next to ordinary household objects—a door hinge, a spatula, a yarn spinner.
 On another wall, you might see a French medieval sculpture displayed with a Navajo textile.
 These dense groupings, in which objects from different cultures, time periods, and media are all mixed together, are what Dr. Barnes called his “ensembles.”

 The ensembles, each one meticulously crafted by Dr. Barnes himself, are meant to draw out visual similarities between objects we don’t normally think of together.
-Created as teaching tools, they were essential to the educational program Dr. Barnes developed back in the 1920s.
+Created as teaching tools, they were essential to the educational program Dr. Barnes developed in the 1920s.

 One of the first paintings purchased by Dr. Barnes.

 Dr. Barnes began collecting in 1912.
 After making a fortune in the pharmaceutical business, he turned his attention to building “the greatest modern art collection” of his time.
 In February of that year, he sent his friend, the artist William Glackens, to Paris with instructions to bring back paintings by the French avant-garde.
-Glackens returned with 33 works, including Van Gogh’s The Postman (Joseph-Etienne Roulin) (1889) and Picasso’s Young Woman Holding a Cigarette (1901).
+Glackens returned with 33 works, including Van Gogh’s The Postman (1889) and Picasso’s Young Woman Holding a Cigarette (1901).

 Dr. Barnes quickly established himself as a bold and ambitious collector, traveling frequently to New York and Paris, buying from dealers and sometimes directly from artists.
-Over the course of four decades, he assembled what is now considered one of the world's greatest collections of impressionist, post-impressionist, and modern European paintings, with works by Paul Cézanne, Henri Matisse, Pablo Picasso, Amedeo Modigliani, Pierre-Auguste Renoir, and Chaim Soutine.
+Over the course of four decades, he assembled what is now considered one of the world's greatest collections of impressionist, post-impressionist, and early modern European paintings, with works by Paul Cézanne, Henri Matisse, Pablo Picasso, Amedeo Modigliani, Pierre-Auguste Renoir, and Chaïm Soutine.

-Masterworks at the Barnes
+Great Paintings at the Barnes

 Meanwhile, Dr. Barnes continued to build his collection.
 Though still focused on European modernism, his interests extended into other areas as well.
 In the early 1920s, he added a stunning group of African masks and sculptures to his collection—there are over 100—which he acquired from the French art dealer Paul Guillaume.
-He also began to purchase Native American ceramics, jewelry, and textiles; old master paintings; ancient Egyptian, Greek, and Roman art; and American and European decorative and industrial arts, including 887 wrought-iron objects.
+He also began to purchase Native American pottery, jewelry, and textiles; old master paintings; ancient Egyptian, Greek, and Roman art; and American and European decorative and industrial arts, including 887 wrought-iron objects.

 Dr. Barnes continued collecting until his death in 1951.
 The wall ensembles are still arranged exactly as he left them.